Post–civil rights era in African-American history: Interracial marriages

 Marriages between African-Americans and people of other races have significantly increased since all race-based legal restrictions on interracial marriage ended following Loving v.
 Virginia in 1967.
-The overall rate of African-Americans marrying non-Black spouses more than tripled between 1980 and 2015, from 5% to 18%.
-24% of all Black male newlyweds in 2015 married outside their race, compared with 12% of Black female newlyweds.
+The overall rate of marriages between African-Americans and non-Black spouses more than tripled between 1980 and 2015, from 5% to 18%.
+24% of all Black male newlyweds married outside their race in 2015, compared to 12% of Black female newlyweds.

 Economic situation

-Nearly 25% of black Americans in the early 21st century live below the poverty line, approximately the same percentage as in 1968.
-The child poverty rate has also increased among African Americans and their unemployment is disproportionately high in comparison to other ethnic groups.
+Nearly 25% of all black Americans live below the poverty line in the early 21st century, approximately the same percentage as the percentage of all black Americans who lived below the poverty line in 1968.
+The child poverty rate has also increased among African Americans and their rate of unemployment is disproportionately high in comparison to the rate of unemployment among members of other ethnic groups.

-These sobering facts have been masked in the public opinion by the sometimes spectacular achievements of successful individuals.
+In public opinion, these sobering facts have sometimes been masked by the spectacular achievements of successful individuals.
 African Americans are underrepresented in the rapidly expanding and lucrative fields related to computer programming and technology, where innovations have led to some people making huge new fortunes.

-Economic progress for blacks' reaching the extremes of wealth has been slow.
+Economic progress for black people reaching the extremes of wealth has been slow.
 According to Forbes "richest" lists, Oprah Winfrey was the richest African American of the 20th century and has been the world's only black billionaire in 2004, 2005, and 2006.
-Not only was Winfrey the world's only black billionaire but she has been the only black on the Forbes 400 list nearly every year since 1995.
+Not only was Winfrey the world's only black billionaire but she has been the only black person on the Forbes 400 list nearly every year since 1995.
 BET founder Bob Johnson briefly joined her on the list from 2001 to 2003 before his ex-wife acquired part of his fortune; although he returned to the list in 2006, he did not make it in 2007.
-Blacks currently comprise 0.25% of America's economic elite; they make up 13% of the total U.S. population.
+Black people currently comprise 0.25% of America's economic elite; they make up 13% of the total U.S. population.